gvwilson/thirdbit/src/fiction/bear/index.md

 otherwise, I shall commend him to future patrons.*

 Although I probably won't need to do so soon, Thokmay added mentally.
-He had tried to talk the chimpanzee out of leaving, but Mope had made up his mind.
+He had tried to talk the gorilla out of leaving, but Mope had made up his mind.
 "It's time I did something as myself," Mope had said, his face even longer than usual.
 "I've been trying to train you like the circus man trained my father.
 It's time I did a few of my own